brian-team/brian2/docs_sphinx/user/refractoriness.rst

 Refractoriness
 ==============

-Brian2 allows you to model the absolute refractory period of a neuron in a flexible way.
+Brian allows you to model the absolute refractory period of a neuron in a flexible way.
 The definition of refractoriness consists of two components: the amount of time after a spike that a neuron is considered to be refractory, and what changes in the neuron during the refractoriness.